All Episodes

 I have a degree in history, not finance.

-And either we get a Bitcoin future, or there is no future, because Bitcoin is currently racing with central bank digital currencies.
+And either we get a Bitcoin future or there is no future because Bitcoin is currently racing with central bank digital currencies.

 So free coins are currently in a deadly race with slave coins.

-The slave coins being you get your pay, uh, social credit scores, you don't like what the government does, they'll turn off your ability to buy anything, and so on.
+The slave coins being you get your pay, social credit scores, you don't like what the government does, they'll turn off your ability to buy anything and so on, as opposed to Bitcoin, which is truly liberating.

-And it's gonna AI automatically like the cost of enslaving humans goes down considerably with CDBCs and AI in particular, so it's Bitcoin or bust.
+And it's going to AI automatic, the cost of enslaving humans goes down considerably with CDBCs and AI in particular.

-Like we either have a future that's based on Bitcoin, or we have a future that's not worth having.
+Like we either have a future that's based on Bitcoin or we have a future that's not worth having.

-All of those things are things in the real world, and currency is just a way of trading them, of solving the problem of the mismatch of wants, because then you have something where, you know, if you have eggs and somebody else wants bread, but you don't want to trade with each other, you kind of got to go all over the place trying to figure out how to get these coincidence of wants to work.
+And currency is just a way of trading them, of solving the problem of the mismatch of wants, because then you have something where, you know, if you have eggs and somebody else wants bread, but you don't want to trade with each other, you kind of got to go all over the place trying to figure out how to get these coincidence of wants to work.

-So uh Bitcoin is not the economy, but it is the way to organize the scarcity of assets in the world uh and it and it is beyond political control.
+So Bitcoin is not the economy, but it is the way to organize the scarcity of assets in the world.

 And if there's anything that we need in this world, honestly, if there's one thing that I could change in the short run, it would be removal of currency from political control.